-We are currently advertising a fully funded PhD studentship!
+We are currently advertising fully funded PhD studentships!

 We have been allocated a funded EPSRC studentship covering tuition and stipend for eligible applicants.
 This studentship is for the first of the projects listed below.
 If you are considering applying, please get in touch as soon as possible.